-A while ago I published a blog entitled ‘A presentation without stories is a lecture’ because at Mindful Presenter we believe that regardless of the topic we are presenting we each have a story to tell.
+A few years ago I published a blog entitled ‘A presentation without stories is a lecture’ .
+At Mindful Presenter we believe that regardless of the topic we are presenting we each have a story to tell.

 It’s stories that truly connect us to each other.

-What if you were given the gift of a miracle of seeing death flash before your very eyes but not actually dying and like the character Ebeneezer Scrooge were given a chance to change your ways.
+What if you were given the gift of a miracle of seeing death flash before your very eyes but not actually dying.
+Imagine being the character Ebeneezer Scrooge in ‘A Christmas Carol’ , where you are given a chance to change your ways.